More Than a Mountain

 When you visit, you will follow in the eager footsteps of over 90 years of fellow travelers, many of whom sought glimpses of the far north's inspiring wildlife, roaming an undeveloped wilderness.

-Wildlife in Denali are not caged or trained - sightings of animals can never be guaranteed like in a zoo.
+Wild animals in Denali are not caged or trained - sightings of wildlife can never be guaranteed like in a zoo.
 However, the more time you devote to exploring Denali, the ever-greater your chances of seeing wildlife will be.

 In simple numbers, many animals live in this beautiful and remote place: